Phenacetin: History

 Phenacetin was introduced in 1887 in Elberfeld, Germany by German company Bayer, and was used principally as an analgesic; it was one of the first synthetic fever reducers to go on the market.
 It is also known historically to be one of the first non-opioid analgesics without anti-inflammatory properties.
-Although paracetamol was produced earlier, a historical accident saw it ignored after Joseph von Mering's assessment.
+Although paracetamol (acetaminophen) was produced earlier, a historical accident saw it ignored after Joseph von Mering's 1893 assessment.

 Prior to World War One, Britain imported phenacetin from Germany.
 During the war, a team including Jocelyn Field Thorpe and Martha Annie Whiteley developed a synthesis in Britain.

 Known mechanism of action

 Phenacetin's analgesic effects are due to its actions on the sensory tracts of the spinal cord.
 In addition, phenacetin has a depressant action on the heart, where it acts as a negative inotrope.
 It is an antipyretic, acting on the brain to decrease the temperature set point.
 It is also used to treat rheumatoid arthritis (subacute type) and intercostal neuralgia.